What are the pros and cons of long-form content vs short-form content and which one should you publish on your blog?

-Short form content helps a business connect and engage with its audience.
-It also has the advantage of brief verbiage that allows a brand to deliver a strong message quickly and effectively to their audience.
+Short-form content helps a business connect and engage with its audience.
+It also has the advantage of brief verbiage that allows a brand to deliver a strong message quickly and effectively to its audience.

 1. Short-form content is more appropriate for people who scan online than read

 The majority of the readers online are scanners – those who scan through an article quickly rather than going through it in detail.
 Such readers prefer short-form content rather than long-form.